 The games can be adapted depending on your mood and the age of the children.

-Find the Glypto Games on paper at the ticket counter.
+Find the Glypto Games in the Information at the museum.

 Find our new listening stations for children in the museum.